VishnuSuresh2000/JAVS-tranScripter/README.md

 Store 2 in $v1 .
 Add 3, 5 and $v1 .
 Print result.
-Divide 4 by 2 .
+Divide result by 4 and the display result.
-Print result.
 ```